digital-work-lab/theses/docs/evaluation.md

 ## Formal requirements

 - A Bachelor's thesis should cover 30-50 pages (roughly 8,000 - 16,000 words), while a Master's thesis should cover 40-70 pages (roughly 12,000 - 28,000 words).
-Formal and quantitative theses are typically shorter than qualitative and literature-based ones.
+Design-oriented, analytical, and quantitative theses are typically shorter than qualitative and literature-based ones.
 For a Master's thesis, a presentation is required, and a more substantial contribution is expected in line with the higher number of ECTS credits earned.
 - Written in proper academic English, with a clear structure and line of argument
 - Follows [citation practices](../../20-research/20_processes/20.29.writing.html), using [APA format](https://apastyle.apa.org/style-grammar-guidelines/references/examples){: target="_blank"}, and refers primarily to peer-reviewed academic papers